Geoffroy's Daggerbill, Schistes geoffroyi, Colibrí piquicuña

 Appearance: Geoffroy's Daggerbill is a striking hummingbird with unique features.
 It has a long, straight bill that sets it apart from other hummingbird species.
 The male has bright, iridescent green plumage on its upperparts, a white underbelly, and a dusky green tail.
 The female exhibits similar colors but with a slightly duller appearance.

-Behavior: Like other hummingbirds, Geoffroy's Daggerbill is known for its aerial acrobatics and agility in flight.
+Behavior: The Geoffroy's Daggerbill is known for its aerial acrobatics and agility in flight.
 It feeds on nectar from flowers using its specialized bill and also catches small insects for protein.
 These hummingbirds are solitary in nature but may interact aggressively when defending feeding territories.

 Breeding: The breeding behavior of Geoffroy's Daggerbill involves courtship displays by the male to attract a mate.
 The female constructs a small cup-shaped nest made of plant fibers and spider silk, usually placed on a tree branch or shrub.
 After laying eggs, the female cares for the young until they fledge.

-Conservation Status: The current conservation status of the species in Colombia is considered as Near Threatened according to the International Union for Conservation of Nature (IUCN).
+Conservation Status: The Geoffroy's Daggerbill is considered as Near Threatened according to the International Union for Conservation of Nature (IUCN).

 Distribution